 While it was certainly convenient, it also made the entire process so much more foolproof.
 She set up a tent by the window for helpful natural light and to keep the formula on me and none of my surrounding furniture or walls.
 Then, when she was done, I didn't have to change into clothes appropriate enough to venture into the outside world—I kept my robe on and had no muss, no fuss.
 Usually, a lot of the wear and tear to my spray tans happens during the journey home, clasping on my bra, lugging my tote bag, brushing past people on the subway.
 The at-home aspect erased all of that, and I was able to let my skin dry and develop without messing anything up.

 Then, when it was time to shower, I was instructed to just use a warm-water rinse—no soap.
-And they told me not to use a body wash with sulfates or parabens for the following showers.
-The same goes for moisturizers: Avoid oily products and bar soaps are not recommended.
 No one had ever told me this before—I was using all oil-based products every time I showered and hydrated my skin.

 I continued to follow these rules throughout the next two weeks—and my color lasted longer than it ever had previously.
 I chalk it all up to my newfound product knowledge and the at-home aspect of it all.
 The salon is based in Westchester, NY but its mobile service spans Manhattan, Brooklyn, and the Hamptons.
 If you're in town, I recommend it highly.
 If not, do a quick Google search to find a mobile tanning service in your area (and remember to nix any oily products before and after your tan).